merenlab/merenlab.org/data/undatipelagibacter-pangenome-graph/index.md

 The sections below produce the analyses behind,

-* The top panel of __Figure 1__, which visualizes the pangenome graph, is produced in the section [visualizing the Undatipelagibacter pangenome graph](##visualizing-the-undatipelagibacter-pangenome-graph) section,
+* The top panel of __Figure 1__, which visualizes the pangenome graph, is produced in the section [visualizing the Undatipelagibacter pangenome graph](#visualizing-the-undatipelagibacter-pangenome-graph) section,
 * The Sankey diagram at the bottom of __Figure 1__ is produced across the [combining the pangenome graph tables](#combining-the-pangenome-graph-tables-into-one) and [summary statistics](#calculating-summary-statistics-on-the-combined-table) sections,
 * __Figure 2__, which visualizes the functional distributions of variable regions, and its associated supplementary panel are produced in the [functional distributions plots and VR/BR comparisons](#functional-distributions-plots-and-vrbr-comparisons) section,
 * __Figure 4__, which visualizes the graph-derived metrics and Composite Variability Score, is produced in the [metrics](#metrics-of-the-pangenome-graph) section, and
 * __Figure 5__, which visualizes position-wise sequence similarity patterns, is produced in the [position-wise comparisons](#position-wise-sequence-comparisons) section.
+* __Figure 6__, which visualizes Skp vs SurA co-evolution along with position-wise sequence similarity patterns, is reproduced in the section called [Connecting two divergence valleys: do Skp and SurA co-evolve beyond the genome?](#connecting-two-divergence-valleys-do-skp-and-sura-co-evolve-beyond-the-genome).
-* As well as __Supplementary Figures 6, 7, 8, and 9__.
+* This document also includes scripts and commands that will reproduce __Supplementary Figures 6, 7, 8, and 9__.

 ## Setting up the stage